Kitten diarrhoea giving you a headache? Let's look into solutions

 - Antibiotics—They help control infections caused by bacteria, viruses, or other alien organisms

-- Pheromone therapy—Hormonal therapy is used in kittens prone to stress and panic attacks
+- Hormonal therapy—Hormonal therapy is used in kittens prone to stress and panic attacks

 - Diet transition—Sometimes, the solution to gut-wrenching problems is something as basic as changing their diet.
-Most felines have a robust digestive system to support their instinctive need to consume protein-rich meats, and coarse dry food doesn’t do it for them.
-Shifting from artificial kibbles to an authentic, human-grade meat wet diet can do wonders for sick felines, as it did to our team member’s cat, Sian
+Most felines have a robust digestive system to support their instinctive need to consume protein-rich meats, and coarse, high-calorie dry food doesn’t do it for them.
+Shifting from artificial kibbles to an authentic, human-grade meat wet diet can do wonders for sick felines, as it did to our team member’s cat, Sian.
+Keep in mind that a dry-food-only diet can also cause struvite crystals and cystitis later on

 How to stop kitten diarrhoea—preventive protocol